 4. Place a piece of double-sided tape atop each "hemmed" edge.
 Peel away paper backing and carefully place the closed end of zipper atop "hemmed" edge of vinyl square.

 5. Fold remaining half of "hemmed" square over cut end of zipper, encasing the zipper's raw edge to create a zipper tab.
 Press fold with finger to secure.

 6. Repeat steps 2–5 with remaining small vinyl rectangle and the opposite (open end) of zipper.
 When you adhere the two open ends of the zipper to the tab, stick them to the tab with the teeth abutting, but keep the zipper pull out of the way

-7. Using one of the Sewing with Vinyl tips (at the end of this post), a 3.0mm stitch length, and size 90 sharp needle in your sewing machine, sew across the zipper tab close to folded edge.
+7. Using one of the Sewing with Vinyl tips (below), a 3.0mm stitch length, and size 90 sharp needle in your sewing machine, sew across the zipper tab close to folded edge.
 To help your machine sew evenly, first sew on and just off the edge of a small scrap of fabric.
 Without cutting thread, lift presser foot and place edge of tab beneath needle.
 Lower presser foot and slowly stitch across the tab width to finish the edge.
 Repeat with tab at opposite end of zipper.

 Sewing with Vinyl Tips

 When you machine stitch on vinyl you need to make some adjustments, as vinyl sticks and doesn't want to move through the machine beneath the needle.
 Here are some ways to make vinyl easier to sew: